City-of-Melbourne/design-system/README.md

 2. Developer refers to the design(s) uploaded to teh design system and coes them.
 3. Once code is ready to be live, replace the images with that code.
 4. Profit.

+## Updating colours
+To update the colours:

+1. Go to /style/colours.md
+2. Click edit markdown button
+3. Scroll to the correct category for teh colour you want to change/ add e.g. is it a Primary colour?
+4. You will see the following:
+``
+{% include colour_chip.liquid name="Primary Red"   hex="#E50E56" rgb="0,136,80"   %}
+``
+To change the name that displays, change "name", to change the colour that displays, change the hex or the rgb values.
+5. Save the markdown file with a useful commit title.